tamartsi/association_analyses_class/5_hetvars_strat.md

 The HCHS/SOL population is quite heterogeneous
 ----------------------------------------------

-\begin{enumerate}
-\item Due to admixture:
+\\begin{enumerate} - Due to admixture:

-  \begin{itemize}
-  \item Hispanics are admixed with three ancestral populations - European, African, Amerindian.
+      +Hispanics are admixed with three ancestral populations - European, African, Amerindian.
-  \item The patterns/proportions of admixture differ between background groups;
-  \item Which could be divided to Mainland: Mexican, Central American, South American, and Caribbean: Dominican, Cuban, and Puerto Rican.
+      +The patterns/proportions of admixture differ between background groups; +Which could be divided to Mainland: Mexican, Central American, South American, and Caribbean: Dominican, Cuban, and Puerto Rican.

-  \end{itemize}
-\item Due to lifestyle and other environmental exposure differences.
+-   Due to lifestyle and other environmental exposure differences.
-\item Both genetic and environmental differences translate to differences in phentypic variability, disease prevalence.
+-   Both genetic and environmental differences translate to differences in phentypic variability, disease prevalence. \\end{enumerate}
-\end{enumerate}

 The HCHS/SOL population is quite heterogeneous
 ----------------------------------------------